Users

 On a production system, create specific users with distinct roles and deactivate the superuser account.

-anonymous
+anonymous user

 The term anonymous may refer either to a system user or to a role.
 The latter is assigned to the former.
 Apart from the anonymous role, the anonymous system user is by default assigned other roles too (see Default roles, groups and users).

 Every Magnolia resource intended to be accessible without authentication must be enabled for the anonymous system user.
-A users that interacts with Magnolia without authentication is determined as anonymous user.
+A users that interacts with Magnolia without authentication is determined as an anonymous user.

 Organizing users